nippur72/laser500emu/README.md

 - Keyboard not perfect yet, and with italian layout only
 - ALT+R or CTRL+BREAK is reset key, ALT+P is power on button
 - Drag & drop binary files to load them on the emulator
-- automatically saves and restores the state of the emulator
+- automatically saves the state of the emulator

 There are also a bunch of commands that you can run from the JavaScript console (F12) to load or save programs.
 Saved programs are seen as a downloaded file in the browser.